zqqcee/leetag/README.md

 - Visit the `https://leetcode.cn/problemset/all/`,and select any problem you want to resolve.

-- You will see the `leetag` button locating here.
+- When you open a page of question, You will see the `leetag` button locating here, after about `2s`.

   ![image-20230526194001981](doc/home.png)

-- If the above works, please star my repostry.

 ### Usage